gareth0712/on-chain-rock-paper-scissors/README.md

 rock paper scissors game that is on a public Ethereum testnet that can be used with Metamask

+# Terminologies

+I shall explain my terminologies and understand for gambling / rps game.
+If the follow differ from real world scenario, please let me know.

+1. Bankroll: Host's amount that is put into the contract for player's to win.
+Host cna withdraw his bankroll anytime.
+2. Bet: Players place their bet to enter the game and get 2 times the amount of bet if he/she wins.
+He/She gets nothing in return in case he loses
+3. RPS: Rock paper scissors rules -> Rock beats scissors; Paper beats rock; Scissors beat paper.

 # Install dependencies

 1. Run `yarn install` in the root directory